Title IV Return of Funds

 - the total amount of Title IV aid awarded, accepted and or disbursed;

 - furthermore, the school, and the student may be required to return any “unearned” federal assistance.

 Students will receive email notification to their Purchase email address and mail to their home address indicating the type and amount of aid returned to the U.S. Department of Education.

-Federal law requires aid recipients to “earn” most of the aid they receive by staying enrolled in college at least half time.
 Students who withdraw prior to completing 60 percent of the semester for which they received federal student aid may be required to return some of the aid they were awarded.
-The law assumes that the student used the Title IV student aid (e.g., Subsidized and Unsubsidized Stafford Loans, Parent (PLUS) Loan or Perkins Loan) to pay their institutional charges - tuition, fees, residence hall room and board (meal plan), and other institutional charges.
+The law assumes that the student used the Title IV student aid (Federal Financial Aid) to pay their institutional charges - tuition, fees, residence hall room and board (meal plan), and other institutional charges.
 Thus, if the student withdraws prior to completing 60 percent of the semester for which they were awarded aid, the unearned portion of the aid must be returned to the federal government.

 Purchase College will assess the liability of the student and return the appropriate funds to the federal source.
 If the school is required to return any unearned aid, Purchase College will reduce or cancel the award(s), debit the student’s account and return the unearned portion of aid to the U.S. Department of Education.
 This adjustment may result in a balance due to Purchase College.
 The student becomes responsible for the “unearned” portion of aid that was charged back to the student account.
 Students will receive email notification to their Purchase email address and mail to their home address; this will also be updated on their eBill.